‘Tales of marine love that are often as hilarious as they are disturbing’ – New York Post

 However as funny and entertaining as it is to read, it also doesn’t pull any punched when it comes to the serious stuff as well.
 In addition to introducing us to complex whale vaginas, fencing phalluses, mass spawning aggregations and other aspects of marine reproduction, Hardt also expertly explains why these things really matter and also how our aquatic activities are interfering with them.
 In fact a major part of this book is how these methods of reproduction are susceptible to human activities and pollutions, as well as how we can make changes to avoid causing reproductive breakdowns and population declines.
 As well as why marine reproduction still provides us with a lot to be optimistic about in our battle to save our oceans.

 Overall ‘Sex in the Sea’ provides ocean lovers with an intimate look at the salty seductions and kinky connections of the deep, whilst informing us of the big issues that are killing the mood.
 It is a truly fantastic read and I fully recommend it to anyone.

-This review is the third in our new Marine Madness Book Club!
+This review is the sixth in our new Marine Madness Book Club!
 At the beginning of every month we will be releasing a new review of an ocean inspired book and encouraging you to let us know what you think in the comments and via social media.
 To find out more visit the Book Club page here.